 Dogs left to their own devices will start developing behavioral issues.
-When they are bored they will find inappropriate activities to keep them occupied.
-Dogs can destroy entire rooms due to boredom, lack of structure, or neuroticism so we need to fill a dog’s innate need for purpose with structure and work.
-When your dog is only physically exerted you are increasing its stamina to do even more damage when left to its own devices.
+When they are bored, they will find inappropriate activities to keep them occupied.
+Dogs can destroy entire rooms due to boredom, lack of structure, or neuroticism, so we need to fill a dog’s innate need for purpose with structure and work.
+When your dog is only physically exerted, you increase its stamina to do even more damage when left to its own devices.

 We need to give dogs tasks to accomplish throughout the day and every day.
 Obedience training is one way to provide dogs with that sense of accomplishment they need.
-Not only does obedience training increase the dogs self esteem and confidence, but also creates a well-behaved dog that is receptive to their owner commands.
-Dog obedience training also provides dogs’ owners with the knowledge to keep dogs well balance by providing work.
-Long walks offer outdoor distraction while demanding your dog’s attention with a variety of different commands used in an unpredictable pattern.
+Not only does obedience training increase the dog’s self-esteem and confidence, but it also creates a well-behaved dog that is receptive to its owner’s commands.
+Dog obedience training also provides dogs’ owners with the knowledge to keep dogs well-balanced by providing work.
+Long walks offer outdoor distraction while demanding your dog’s attention with various commands used in an unpredictable pattern.

-Working commands around distractions are great exercises in self restraint and it provides great mental stimulation.
-Distraction training increases your dog’s reliability and its ability to hold commands in real life situations.
-Finding exercises that are tailored to your dog’s breed will fulfill your dog’s sense of purpose.
-Agility training for retrievers, shepherds and terriers is a great workout physically and mentally.
-Swimming is a great physical and mental workout for many dogs including retrievers.
+Working commands around distractions are great exercises in self-restraint, and it provides excellent mental stimulation.
+Distraction training increases your dog’s reliability and ability to hold commands in real-life situations.
+Finding activities tailored to your dog’s breed will fulfill your dog’s sense of purpose.
+Agility training for retrievers, shepherds, and terriers is a great workout physically and mentally.
+Swimming is a great physical and mental workout for many dogs, including retrievers.
 Laying out a scent track is fun for you and keeps your hound on its toes.

 Food puzzles are fun for any dog.
-Often times, dogs food is either left out the entire day or just given to them without your dog working for its sustenance.
-Owners can make the activity of your dog eating more interesting for them by hiding the food or using toys to distribute the food.
-Boomer Balls or Busta Cubes or Kongs are great toys that offer difficult ways for your dog to work for its food.
-Boomer Balls are balls with holes in them that distribute food, Busta Cubes have drawers which the dog has to learn to open to attain its food, and Kong offers a variety of toys that have holes or compartments for food that your dogs has to work for to be able to eat.
+Often dogs food is either left out the entire day or just given to them without your dog working for its sustenance.
+Owners can make your dog’s activity more interesting for them by hiding the food or using toys to distribute the food.
+Boomer Balls or Busta Cubes or Kongs are great toys that offer complicated ways for your dog to work for its food.
+Boomer Balls are balls with holes in them that distribute food, Busta Cubes have drawers which the dog has to learn to open to attain its food, and

-Getting your dog out and about is a nice way to keep them occupied.
-Take your dog to classes like Therapy Dog, Reading Dog, scent training, soft mouth retrieval, agility or trick training.
-Classes can offer your dog distractions during training, mental stimulation from learning something new and socialization with other properly socialized dogs.
+Getting your dog out and about is an excellent way to keep them occupied.
+Take your dog to classes like Therapy Dog, Reading Dog, scent training, soft mouth retrieval, agility, or trick training.
+Classes can offer your dog distractions during training, mental stimulation from learning something new, and socialization with other properly socialized dogs.
 Take your dog with you while you run errands.
 Have your dog get the mail and have them bring it back to you.
-Weekly field trips to the pet stores can also provide distraction during training, social interaction and mental stimulation.
+Weekly field trips to the pet stores can also provide distraction during training, social interaction, and mental stimulation.